navidiish/Sweden-assignment2/README.md

-## 3. Describe interesting use cases of Advanced CSS in your project to the audience
+## 3. Describing interesting use of cases of Advanced CSS in our project

 - BEM was used for a better organization of our classes